thephpleague/uri/docs/upgrading/upgrading-5.0.md

 echo $query->merge(new Query('baz=foo')); //throw an InvalidArgumentException exception;
 ~~~

-`Query::without` is more strict. submitted an array that contains anything else than a string will trigger a exception.
+`Query::without` is renamed `Query::delete` and is more strict. submitted an array that contains anything else than a string will trigger a exception.

 Before: